-- 50.(1) At the end of each fiscal year the Director of Finance and Administration must prepare the annual financial statements of the First Nation for that fiscal year in accordance with GAAP. - (2) The annual financial statements must be prepared in a form approved by the Council on the recommendation of the Finance and Audit Committee.

-- (3) The annual financial statements must include all the financial information of the First Nation for the fiscal year. - (4) The Director of Finance and Administration must provide draft annual financial statements to the Finance and Audit Committee for review within a reasonable period of time following the end of the fiscal year for which they were prepared. - (5) The Finance and Audit Committee must present draft annual financial statements to the Council for review within a reasonable period of time following the end of the fiscal year for which they were prepared. - (6) For purposes of this section, a reasonable period of time means a period of time which will allow the annual financial statements to be audited within the time required in subsection 54(1).
+- 50.(1) At the end of each fiscal year the director of finance must prepare the annual financial statements of the First Nation for that fiscal year in accordance with GAAP. - (2) The annual financial statements must be prepared in a form approved by the Council on the recommendation of the Finance and Audit Committee. - (3) The annual financial statements must include all the financial information of the First Nation for the fiscal year. - (4) The director of finance must provide draft annual financial statements to the Finance and Audit Committee for review within a reasonable period of time following the end of the fiscal year for which they were prepared. - (5) The Finance and Audit Committee must present draft annual financial statements to the Council for review within a reasonable period of time following the end of the fiscal year for which they were prepared. - (6) For purposes of this section, a reasonable period of time means a period of time which will allow the annual financial statements to be audited within the time required in subsection 54(1).